davidofug/group-fund-manager/README.md

 # How it works

-## Log in page

-1. Register
-2. Login
-3. Reset password
+1. Don’t have a group?
+Add it.

+2. Add Member to your group.

+3. Add Transaction for a Member.

-## Dashboard
+## Get Startd

-1. Transactions
+1. Login
+2. Reset Password

+### How to add a Group

+1. Go to the Left side bar menu
-2. Groups
+2. Click Groups
-3. Members
+3. Provide the details to add the Group
+    - Photo (optional)
+    - Group name
+    - Purpose
+4. Click Save Group

 ### How to add a Member

-1. Phone number
-2. First Name
-3. Last Name
-4. Gender
-5. Select Group
-6. Password
-7. Select Role

-### How to add a Group

-1. Name
-2. Purpose
+1. Go to the Left side bar menu
-3. Members
+2. Click Members
+3. Provide details in the form
+   The form has the following fields. - Phone number - First Name - Last Name - Gender - Select Group - Password - Select Role
-4. Actions
+4. Click Save Member

 ### How to add a Transaction